9-year-old Astroworld concertgoer dies, death toll now 10

 Ezra Blount attended the concert with his father.
 The family says he was trampled after his dad passed out.

+Blount’s grandfather told “Morning in America” reporter Aaron Nolan that Ezra and his father had come to the concert from out of town to enjoy some father-son time.

-Since then, the boy had been in a medically induced coma after suffering injuries to his internal organs.
+Since the trampling, the boy had been in a medically induced coma after suffering injuries to his internal organs.

 The Dallas boy is the 10th person and the youngest to have died as a result of the tragedy that occurred when throngs of fans surged toward the stage during a performance by headliner Travis Scott.